Skip navigation menu

 supervisor stephen sherrill

-I focus on the basics: safe streets, clean neighborhoods, and thriving local businesses.
-I know how to get things done at City Hall, but what matters most is showing up in our neighborhoods and turning conversations into results for you.
+I focus on the basics: safe streets, clean neighborhoods, and thriving small businesses.
+I know how to get things done at City Hall, and every result I deliver starts with showing up in our neighborhoods and listening.

 Join Me TODAY!